MASLAB/maslab-lib/README.md

-# icm42688
+# MASLAB Library
-Python library for using ICM42688
+Python library for using MASLAB supported hardwares.